Palatinate Forest: Walking

 Since the beginning of the last century, the Palatine Forest has developed into a very popular walking region, thanks to its natural landscape attractions, its cultural heritage and good infrastructure, primarily created by the Palatine Forest Club.
-It offers over 100 managed walking huts and similar facilitiesKarte bewirtschafteter Unterkünfte run by volunteers of the Palatine Forest Club and the Friends of Nature.
+It offers over 100 managed walking huts and similar facilities run by volunteers of the Palatine Forest Club and the Friends of Nature.
 The walking support centres are often only accessible on foot and mainly open at weekends.